 Construction is one of the hot employment sectors, with 31,000 new jobs in the last 12 months.
 If you’re into designing, specifying, building and maintaining stuff, you should probably check our listings.
 Health and social services also have a large, growing range of opportunities.
 The professions are as strong as ever, and education continues its upward climb.

 Lastly, one of New Zealand’s big export earners is tourism.
-This means there are a great many roles in some amazing places.
-Check them out!
-And stay tuned for more stuff from us especially about this sector.
+This means there are a great many roles in some amazing places. stay tuned for more stuff from us especially about this sector.